realm/realm-dart-samples/provider_shopper/README.md

 # Provider Shopper

-A modified Flutter sample application that uses Realm instead of in-memory collection.
+A modified Flutter sample application that uses a local Realm instead of in-memory collection.

 This is a Flutter sample app from [Flutter sample repo](https://github.com/flutter/samples/tree/master/provider_shopper) that shows a state management approach.
 This app is modified to be integrated with a local realm using [Realm Flutter](https://www.mongodb.com/docs/realm/sdk/flutter/).